I am often asked how to teach a retrieve.

 In a structured retrieve, the retrieve is taught in a systematic manner.
 This is the same process that is used for most forced retrieves.
 The difference is that rather than punishing a dog for dropping or failing to take the object, I click and reward for performing correctly, and mistakes are simply ignored.

-I teach the hold portion of the retrieve at the very end, after the dog understands to pick up objects and place them in my hand.
-You can teach the hold first but I prefer to teach the pick-up first, because it’s a more active process, and that is more fun for both of us.
+The other major difference is that I teach the hold portion of the retrieve at the very end, after the dog understands to pick up objects and place them in my hand.

-A couple of years ago I taped a Border Collie’s lessons on the shaped retrieve.
+A while ago I taped a Border Collie’s lessons on the shaped retrieve.
 The following videos were taken over five days; there was no practice or work in between sessions.
-As you watch, you can see that the owner and I trade off teaching – this is both to help the owner refine her technique, and also to demonstrate that different approaches can be used to get the results.
+As you watch, you can see that the owner and I trade off teaching – this is both to help the owner refine her technique, and also to demonstrate that different appraoches can be used to get the results.